Hybrid stuff works well, it's reasonably spacious, not bad to drive

 No, the supermini (a kind of car we like very much) lives on.
 The Yaris is a good and modern one, and was European Car of the Year 2021.
 Toyota asserts that the cars appeal to very different audiences.

 Right in the middle of the Cross’s, er, crosshairs are school runners, looking for something stylish but easy to use.
-Styling is of course a very personal, subjective matter, but we think the Yaris Cross looks alright for what it is.
+Styling is of course a very personal, subjective matter – some of the TG team think the Yaris Cross looks alright for what it is, others think... less so.
 It’s got a manga Volvo XC40 thing going on with its bluff front and rear and even the squared wheel arches have a first-gen RAV4 vibe.

-There’s only the one here.
-It's a hybrid powertrain, the principle familiar to anyone who has driven a Toyota hybrid in the last 15 years or so.
+Yep, and the principle will be familiar to anyone who has driven a Toyota hybrid in the last 15 years or so.
 It’s all very simple – go, stop, the computer works out how much you can do without the petrol engine running.
 There are two engine modes, which do exactly what they say on the tin – you’ve got Eco or PWR, which is so eager to get going it doesn’t even have all its letters.

 Unusually for a crossover this small, you can opt for a 4WD version.
 This has an additional electric motor that drives the rear wheels.